Transferring files

 If your local machine has a terminal and the scp (“secure copy”) command is available you can use it to make transfers of files or folders.

-Where below substitute $CLUSTER_NAME with stanage or bessemer and $USER with your cluster username.
+Where below substitute CLUSTER_NAME with stanage or bessemer and YOUR_USERNAME with your cluster username, and should always be entered in lowercase.

 You should be prompted for your Duo MFA credentials after entering your password.
 Request a push notification or enter your passcode.